 Later on, he was involved in other biotech ventures, including co founding Pilot Pharmaceuticals, which received funding for developing intellectual property licensed from the British Technology Group in the field of metabolic diseases.
 Ed brings together these experiences of working at the heart of the biopharmaceutical industry to provide consultancy services to a number of organisations such as the Wellcome Trust and a specialist telemarketing company.

 As a trainer, Ed draws on his experiences not only to provide informed content, but also to communicate technical material to specialists and non-specialists alike.
 Having previously delivered courses for other training companies and delivered many scientific presentations, he is well experienced in understanding his clients’ needs.
-As well as running PharmaGuide, Ed is a visiting lecturer at Cardiff University and an author of books and articles related to biomedical research and drug discovery.
+As well as running PharmaGuide, Ed was a visiting lecturer at Cardiff University and is an author of books and articles related to biomedical research and drug discovery.

 Lindsay MacLeod is a trainer for the practical session